midesofek/Ophir-JavaScript-Crashcourse/Module-3/Module-03.md

 This could be a user click, cursor hover, keyboard press, key hold, page refresh, page scroll, form open, form submission, etc. The list is almost endless as there are lots of ‘things’ that could happen when a user interacts with a website/application.

-However, as developers, what is important to us is ‘catching’ and reacting to this events where necessary.
+However, as developers, what is important to us is ‘catching’ and reacting to these events where necessary.
 And to do this, we attach an **event listener** (or an event handler) to such event.

 ```
 Click example (1 line)